-A high percentage of companies that have an integrated system already in place, usually have at least a system of quality management, as it is the most common and widespread.
-The strategy is to integrate into existing management manuals, specific aspects of other systems to integrate and optimize resources and costs.
-In this context, it is essential to ensure that the integrated system is suited to the idiosyncrasies of the organization (for example, in large organizations the need to hire someone to be in charge of an integrated system), and to ensure an analysis of the integration of the common elements to avoid an oversized system.
+A high percentage of companies considering systems integration already have at least one quality management system in place, as this is the most common and widespread.
+The strategy involves integrating particular aspects of the other systems to be integrated into the existing management manual, optimizing resources and costs.
+In this context, it is essential to ensure that the integrated system is adapted to the idiosyncrasies of the organizations - appointing an integrated system manager in large organizations, for example - and to analyze the common elements to be integrated in order to avoid oversizing the system.

-On the other hand, companies that do not have a management system in place, now have the opportunity to design a management manual for incorporating the three disciplines into company policy.
+On the other hand, those companies that do not yet have any management system in place now have the opportunity to design a management handbook that integrates the three disciplines into company policy.

-Thus, from a practical approach, the Master in Integrated Management: Environment, Quality and Prevention is ideal for companies that are in need of incorporating an integrated management system into their business philosophy to gain competitive advantage, while also seeking an optimization of existing resources.
+Therefore, from an eminently practical approach, the Master in Integrated Management: Environment, Quality, and Prevention is an ideal framework for those companies that need to incorporate an integrated management system into their organizational philosophy in order to obtain competitive advantages, while optimizing existing resources.